 In practice, nobody cares how much time you spend with your children or whether or not you are into cupcakes.
 Your private life shouldn’t even be a matter of discussion in the job interview in the first place.
 The fact that Mayer puts this figure here, is an example of humble bragging.
 The meaning is: “I am so successful yet I still have time for everything important in life.
 I won my life.”
 To sum up, if you place such a figure in your CV, it won’t make any good impression at all.

 Hard to believe but this succinct and professionally looking CV contains typos, such as “Pale Alto” instead of “Palo Alto” or double space in the phrase “hard times at Yahoo!”
 Details of course, but for a person who works as a President of Yahoo! and whose net worth is about $600 million, it is still surprising that the formatting of a CV is not perfect.

-Summary: Is Marissa Meer’s CV Just Bad?
-Some Job Interview Tips
+Summary: Is Marissa Mayer’s CV Just Bad?
+Some Job Interview Tips.

 No, it isn’t bad at all!
 The point is: this CV serves well to a famous person.
 She earned her status through taking risks and hard work.
 Now, she occupies a unique position in the job market where she can afford to ignore the conventional recruitment process and dictate her own terms.

 However, whatever works for Marissa Mayer, won’t work for mere mortals.
 You need to take it into account while applying for jobs and working on your professional development strategy.
-Remember that it doesn’t matter all that much how your CV looks — the content is what matters, and you need to show the recruiter that you, as a professional, are tailor-made for the position.
+Remember that it doesn’t matter all that much how your CV looks — the content is what matters, and you need to show the recruiter that you, as a professional who works on your own career path, are tailor-made for the position.
 And, you need to be yourself not Marissa Mayer.
 Good luck!